UK Council for Psychotherapy

 Overcome perfectionism problem - Counselling London, Psychotherapy London - overcome perfectionism, perfectionism therapy, cure perfectionism, perfectionism help

 Benefits & Costs Of Perfectionism The concept of perfection has its roots in mathematics and spirituality.
 Perfectionism can be a good thing, fuelling inspiration, be a driving force and motivational, leading to having high standards, focusing, doing things well, high achievement, great results, spurring excellence.
 Using perfectionism in good ways, doing things well, being thorough & striving to do things right & properly, being the best without being over-meticulous, pushing & stretching ourselves, can be rewarding.
+Our perfectionist trait can push us to improve (yet we don't need to be a perfectionist in order to improve things).
 Being a perfectionist can seem like a gift at times & a curse in other times and we can become trapped in this ideal (e.g. "I have to be the best and can't fail"), struggling to relax our high standards.
 Dedicating our resources is often essential if we are to achieve something important, yet if we are so fixed, or attached to a perfect outcome, our dedication can be at the expense of other aspects of our life, as if our very identity - our self-image is to be perfect.
 Seeking perfection, endlessly tweaking things or paying attention to detail at certain times can be rewarding - something to be proud of, yet some of us may struggle to know, and accept, when things don't have to be perfect or so detailed.
 "Do it perfectly or not at all" or "If you cannot do it right, then don't bother" - are often admirable ways of responding, yet at times this can work against us.
 If we hold on too tightly to our perfectionism, it may stop us starting & completing things leading to reduced productivity.
 It can be as if we are addicted to perfectionism, as if somehow to survive (which can be explored in the therapy).
 Fuelled by self-doubt, always having to do things perfectly - doing and saying the right things, may become our preoccupation.
 We may miss out on living in a more rounded & forgiving way.
 When things aren't fine or perfect, we can become very anxious, stressed, especially when we can't control outcomes (and often it is our own anxiety that is driving our need for things to be perfect in the first place).
 Trying to make things perfect may also be an attempt to hide our vulnerability, tenderness, avoiding being our self to people closest to us.
 By now we may recognise we have a perfectionism problem and want to overcome perfectionism dominating our life.
 Counselling for perfectionism can be offered.

 Relax, nothing is under control.
 Nick Totton